finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Qualified Type

-The Rosetta DSL provides some special types called *qualified types*, which are specific to its main application in the financial domain:
+The Rosetta DSL features some special types called *qualified types*, which are specific to its main application in the financial domain:

 - Calculation - `calculation`
 - Object qualification - `productType` `eventType`

-Those special types are designed to flag attributes which result from running some functional logic, such that model implementations can identify where to stamp the output of these functions in the model.
+Qualified types are designed to flag attributes that are the result of some functional logic.
+This enables a model implementation to identify where to stamp the output when running these functions in the model.

 #### Calculation

-The `calculation` qualified type, when specified instead of the type for the attribute, represents the outcome of a calculation.
+The `calculation` type represents the outcome of a calculation.
 An attribute with the `calculation` type is meant to be associated to a [calculation function](#calculation-function), so that the attribute\'s type is implied by the function output.

 An example usage is the conversion from clean price to dirty price for a bond: